decentraland/adr/docs/ADR-61-denylist-formatting.md

 - Deployments by denylisted addresses or containing denylisted content won't be accepted
 - Catalysts should expose a way to know if a item is denylisted

-Each catalyst could have their own private file for denylisted items.

-There might also be a common denylist file saved in the blockchain that every catalyst in the DAO could be forced to implement, each denylisted item in this file should need to be added via a DAO Poll.
+There might also be a common denylist file saved in the blockchain that every catalyst in the DAO will be forced to implement, each denylisted item in this file should need to be added via a DAO Poll.

-There could be a denylist in the client, preventing messages from certain addresses, downloading certain scenes, etc.

 ## Participants